-Review for Reappointment (Teaching Professor)
+Review for Reappointment (Teaching Professor) See p.
+46 for details

 - According to the timeline above, the Executive Director will notify Teaching Professors who are required to apply for reappointment. - Candidates may request delaying for one year their evaluation for reappointment.
 Decisions to grant this request will be made by the Provost, in consultation with the Vice Provost and Executive Director. - The RPC will reach one of two decisions: reappointment as Teaching Professor or do not reappoint.
-The criteria for reappointment as Teaching Professor will be those for original promotion to the rank. - The period under review for the Promotion to Teaching Professor/Reappointment as Teaching Associate Professor processes is the time since the candidate's original appointment as Teaching Assistant Professor, though substantial weight will be given to work performed since the promotion to Teaching Associate Professor.
+The criteria and processes for reappointment as Teaching Professor are detailed below, starting on page XX.are The review process for reappointment as Teaching Professor concludes with the Vice Provost's decision.